No one has favorited this theater yet

 It was rebuilt and re-opened on 28th January 1928 with Janet Gaynor in “Seventh Heaven”.
 It had an enlarged seating capacity for 1,650, and a 16 feet deep stage.
 A new Kinora 3Manual pipe organ was installed and opened by organist Donovan Ryan.
 Again there was a full orchestra and the cinema now had a billiard saloon in the building.
 The facade was a single storey, faced in white tiles, with the builk of the auditorium rising behind.
 In 1937, it was taken over by Mistlin’s Theatres.

 The Essoldo Cinemas chain of Newcastle upon Tyne took it over in June 1955, and fitted it with Cinemascope and steophonic sound, re-opening with Tyrone Power in “Untamed”, in late-June 1955.
-It was re-named Essoldo in November 1955.
+It was re-named Essoldo in November 1955 and the seating capacity was reduced to 1,550.
 It retained its organ, which was played regulary into the late-1950’s.
 The Essoldo was closed on 14th May 1960, and the building was purchased by the adjacent Keddie’s department store.
 It was demolished and an extension to Keddie’s was built on the site.
 Today the whole block is now one huge shopping complex.

 Just login to your account and subscribe to this theater